VijayRajIITP/website-element-detection/README.md

 ![2](https://github.com/VijayRajIITP/website-element-detection/assets/149241319/e306df70-008c-42e6-a2b2-ab05980cd6a1)
 ![3](https://github.com/VijayRajIITP/website-element-detection/assets/149241319/1f9f5881-0771-4157-aa83-12b9ba3bd83e)

+# How to run yolov8 from command prompt
 # 🚀 Unleashing the Power of YOLOv8 Model

 Welcome to the exciting journey of running the YOLOv8 model!
 This guide will navigate you through the process, ensuring a smooth and successful execution.